-- A statement or advice from the partnership or trustee showing the following details in relation to your share of any distribution: - the amount of any primary production income or loss and the amount of any non-primary production income or loss - the amount of attributed foreign income and other foreign source income - the amount of any income on which family trust distribution tax has not been paid - your entitlement to any of the following credits or tax offsets: - credit for amounts of tax withheld because the partnership or trust failed to quote its Australian business number

-- credit for amounts of tax withheld due to the imposition of non-resident withholding tax or managed-investment trust withholding tax from partnership or trust income you received when you were a resident - credit for amounts withheld from partnership and trust income as a result of the foreign resident withholding rules - share of the national rental affordability tax offset - allowable franking credits from franked dividends - credit for tax file number amounts withheld - credit for tax paid by the trustee - Details of any deductions you can claim against your partnership or trust distribution that have not already been claimed by the partnership or trust - The publication Business and professional items 2010 (NAT 2543) which contains the Business and professional items schedule for individuals 2010 (NAT 2816).
+- A statement of distribution or advice from the partnership or trustee showing the following details in relation to your share of any distribution and your share of the trust's net income for tax purposes: - the amount of any primary production income or loss and the amount of any non-primary production income or loss - the amount of attributed foreign income and other foreign source income - the amount of any income on which family trust distribution tax or trustee beneficiary non-disclosure tax has been paid - your entitlement to any of the following credits or tax offsets: - credit for amounts of tax withheld because the partnership or trust failed to quote its Australian business number - credit for amounts of tax withheld by the trustee of a closely held trust because you did not provide your TFN - credit for amounts of tax withheld due to the imposition of non-resident withholding tax or managed-investment trust withholding tax from partnership or trust income you received when you were a resident - credit for amounts withheld from partnership and trust income as a result of the foreign resident withholding rules - share of the national rental affordability tax offset - allowable franking credits from franked dividends - credit for tax file number amounts withheld - credit for tax paid by the trustee - Details of any deductions you can claim against your partnership income or your share of the trust's net income that have not already been claimed by the partnership or trust - The publication Business and professional items 2011 (NAT 2543) which contains the Business and professional items schedule for individuals 2011 (NAT 2816).
 This publication is available on our website.
 To find out how to get a printed copy, see the inside back cover.
-If you conducted a business activity as a partner in a partnership that resulted in a loss, or resulted in a loss after deducting your expenses, you must complete items P3 and P9 on the Business and professional items schedule for individuals 2010 in addition to item 13.
+If you conducted a business activity as a partner in a partnership that resulted in a loss, or resulted in a loss after deducting your expenses, you must complete items P3 and P9 on the Business and professional items schedule for individuals 2011 in addition to item 13.

-If you think that any details are wrong or are missing from the statement or advice you received from the partnership or trust, contact the managing partner or trustee.
+If you think that any details are wrong or are missing from the statement of distribution or advice you received from the partnership or trust, contact the managing partner or trustee.

-Foreign residents who have received a fund payment from a managed investment trust on which an amount was withheld should refer to the fact sheet New withholding arrangements for managed fund distributions to foreign residents which is available on our website www.ato.gov.au
+Foreign residents who have received a fund payment from a managed investment trust on which an amount was withheld should refer to the fact sheet New withholding arrangements for managed fund distributions to foreign residents which is available at www.ato.gov.au